lawrennd/snippets/_statistics/includes/linear-regression-statsmodels.md

 \notes{The statsmodels summary provides several key diagnostic measures that help us evaluate our model fit and identify potential areas for improvement.
 Since we're working with one-dimensional data (year vs time), we can visualize everything easily to complement these statistical measures.

-The model fit statistics show a moderately strong fit, with an R-squared of 0.744 indicating that our model explains 74.4% of the variance in the data.
-The adjusted R-squared of 0.733 confirms this isn't just due to overfitting.
-The very low F-statistic p-value (7.40e-09) confirms the model's overall significance.
-The AIC (10.08) and BIC (12.67) values will be useful when we compare this model against alternative specifications we might try.
+The model fit statistics show a moderately strong fit, with an R-squared of 0.730 indicating that our model explains 73.0% of the variance in the data.
+The adjusted R-squared of 0.721 confirms this isn't just due to overfitting.
+The very low F-statistic p-value (1.85e-09) confirms the model's overall significance.
+The AIC (11.33) and BIC (14.13) values will be useful when we compare this model against alternative specifications we might try.

-Looking at the model parameters, we see a coefficient of -0.013 for our predictor, with a small standard error (0.002).
-The t-statistic of -8.515 and p-value of 0.000 indicate this effect is highly significant.
-The 95% confidence interval [-0.016, -0.010] gives us good confidence in our estimate.
+Looking at the model parameters, we see a coefficient of -0.0116 for our predictor, with a small standard error (0.001).
+The t-statistic of -8.710 and p-value of 0.000 indicate this effect is highly significant.
+The 95% confidence interval [-0.014, -0.009] gives us good confidence in our estimate.
 The negative coefficient confirms the expected downward trend in marathon times over the years.

 However, the residual diagnostics suggest several potential issues we should investigate:

-1. The Durbin-Watson statistic (1.110) indicates positive autocorrelation in the residuals, though not as severe as we might expect.
+1. The Durbin-Watson statistic (0.981) indicates positive autocorrelation in the residuals.
 This suggests we might want to:

    * Consider time series modeling approaches
    * Add polynomial terms to capture non-linear trends
    * Investigate if there are distinct "eras" in marathon times

-3. The highly significant Jarque-Bera test (p-value 7.67e-12) tells us our residuals aren't normally distributed.
-The skew (1.929) and kurtosis (8.534) values show the distribution is strongly right-skewed with very heavy tails.
+3. The highly significant Jarque-Bera test (p-value 8.32e-14) tells us our residuals aren't normally distributed.
+The skew (1.947) and kurtosis (8.746) values show the distribution is strongly right-skewed with very heavy tails.
 We might want to:

    * Look for outliers or influential points
    * Consider robust regression techniques
    * Try transforming our response variable

-5. The large condition number (1.08e+05) suggests potential numerical instability or multicollinearity issues.
+5. The large condition number (9.94e+04) suggests potential numerical instability or multicollinearity issues.
 While less concerning with single-predictor models, we should:

    * Consider centering and scaling our predictor
    * Watch for numerical precision issues